mcvm-launcher/mcvm/docs/Package.md

 ## Relations

 Relations are dependencies / conflicts / etc. with other packages.
-All fields are optional.
+All fields are optional unless stated otherwise.

 ```
 {